ruthusaranyaveenak/Transparent-Diagnosis-for-Diabetic-Retinopathy/README.md

 **Acknowledgment**

-This project, “Transparent Diagnosis for Diabetic Retinopathy,” was carried out under the guidance of **Deepti N N, Assistant Professor** whose continuous support, valuable insights, and encouragement were instrumental in helping us successfully complete this work.
+>We would like to express our heartfelt gratitude to **Deepti N N, Assistant Professor**, our project guide at **Rajiv Gandhi Institute of Technology**, for their constant support, valuable insights, and encouragement throughout the development of this project.
-We sincerely thank our guide for their dedication and motivation throughout the project development process.
+>Their guidance played a crucial role in helping us complete the project successfully and achieve meaningful results.

 **Team Role Division**